-You don’t have to download 135 GB+ because the entire blockchain is around 400 MB at the moment so syncing a full wallet is real quick.
+You don’t have to download 135 GB+ because the entire blockchain is around ~ 1 GB at the moment so syncing a full wallet is quite fast.
 This is one of the benefits of not being a conventional Bitcoin fork.
 See hybrid fork for more information.

 There is a Telegram bot - How do I use it?

-Yes, we do have telegram tipping bot.
-It is active on most of our telegram channals:
+Yes, we do have a telegram tipping bot.
+It is active on most of our telegram channels:

 These are the commands you can use to tip other people in the chat or deposit, withdraw and view your own balance: